flare-foundation/governance-proposals/FIP/FIP_10.md

 title: FIP.10
 ---

-# FIP.10: Add Incentive Structure for Participating in All Protocols
+# FIP.10: Add an Incentive Structure for Participating in All Protocols

 | Type               | Flare Improvement Proposal |
 | :----------------- | :------------------------- |